Hoshaiah/demo-commit/cs-facts.md

 - **2025-08-23:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-08-23:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-08-23:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
+- **2025-08-24:** The halting problem is undecidable: no general algorithm can tell if any program will stop.